SF-WDI-LABS/public-library-app/2_library_users.md

 ### Bonuses

-* Implement `edit`, `update` and `delete` for libraries.
+* Implement `edit`, `update` and `destroy` for libraries.
-* Add books to the application?
+* Add books to the application
-    - For starters, just create a `Book` model and associated views.
+    - For starters, create a `Book` model and all its associated views.
-* Can you add books to the library?
+    - Set up associations so you can add Books to a Library.
     - What kind of a relationship is that?
 Where would foreign keys like `book_id` and `library_id` live in your database tables?